 If an executor fails their duty to the estate, they could be removed.
 The test for removal is stringent.
 It is based on whether there is prejudice to the estate or the beneficiaries’ welfare.
 Simply put, an executor will have to act in a manner that would be negligent, dishonest, without reasonable fidelity, otherwise “endangering the estate.”
 Each case is different.
 Important factors and past court cases will determine if the executor should be removed.
 Therefore, it is important to have representation that can help an executor through the process.

-If you need to pick an executor or have been chosen to be one, it is important to have quality legal support.
+If you need to pick an executor or have been chosen to be one, it is important to have quality legal support from an effective trust administration attorney.
 The Law Offices of Yacoba Ann Feldman has over 35 years of experience helping testators and executors through the estate process.
-Our warm, comforting, and effective approach to the law allow us to ease the stress of our clients while providing the legal services they deserve.
+Our warm, comforting, and effective approach to the law allows us to ease the stress of our clients while providing the legal services they deserve.
 If you need to schedule a consultation, contact our firm to discuss your legal matter.